 - 1. The first letter of the unit of measure is upper-case when the name of the unit is derived from the name of a person.
 Examples: Volt (V), Amp (A), Watt (W), - 2.
 The first letter of the unit of measure is lower-case when the name of the unit is not derived from the name of a person.
 Examples: litre (I), meter (m), gram (g), second (s), day (d), - 3.
 Units of measure are unaltered in the plural.
 Example: 5 cm, not 5 cms, - 4.
 Capitalization of unit prefixes (p, n, μ, m, c, k, M, G, etc.) shall be as per standard convention, - 5.
 Provide a space between numeric readings and the unit of measure. - 6.
 Percentage (%) is typically used to indicate the position of valves (percent open), the speed of variable-speed motors (percent of full speed), tank level (percent full), and for other process readings that natively use percentage as the unit of measure.
 However, exceptions to these may be applied in specific cases.
-It is also permissible to indicate a process measurement in units of percent along with another unit of measure (eg. wetwell level may be shown in units of percent and in meters).
+It is also permissible to indicate a process measurement in units of percent along with another unit of measure (e.g. wetwell level may be shown in units of percent and in meters). - 7.
+The number of decimal places stored in the PCS should have the same number of significant digits as the source of the data. (e.g. If a flowmeter has an accuracy of 3 decimal places the display reading on the reading stored should have 3 decimal places).
+The number of decimal places displayed on the HMI should be a useful number to the users.
+If there are instances where a great number of decimal places are available, this should be discussed with the City during design.